enkidevs/curriculum/lua/lua-core/intro-to-lua-ii/installing-lua-iii.md

 ## Content

+> This insight is completely optional for those that plan to code Lua on a different platform from Roblox Studio.

 You can test whether you installed the Lua interpreter by **running the** `lua -v` **command in your terminal or command prompt**.

-> To open a command prompt, press the Windows search option (or the Launchpad Icon for Mac) and search for terminal.
+To open a command prompt, press the Windows search option (or the Launchpad Icon for Mac) and search for terminal.

 ![command-prompt](https://img.enkipro.com/7526a646ae91a958b2ef620e5351e999.png)